 Guardians of the Galaxy Vol. 1 was a breakout hit, a surprise to many people who were unfamiliar with the story line.
 I, a diehard Avengers lover, wasn’t even sure how I’d feel about it but hey, Chris Pratt.
 Then I got just five minutes into the first one and was hooked…hooked on a feeling…you knew that was going to happen, right?
 The movie was fantastic and I came away excited about this new set of characters with so much potential.
-Little did I know that when Vol. 2 came out I would think it was even better than the first one!
+Little did I know that when GOTG 2 came out I would think it was even better than the first one!
 Marvel scores again with another movie sure to break some records.

 If you saw the first movie, you know that the Guardians are a ragtag bunch of emerging heroes, each with their own agenda but with a cumulative goal: save the galaxy.
-In Vol. 2, they are saving the galaxy, again, but this time for a whole different reason.
+In GOTG 2, they are saving the galaxy, again, but this time for a whole different reason.

 Most characters from the first Guardians of the Galaxy return, but we see them all fully fleshed-out.
 One of the teaser clips that’s been on TV the last couple of days is Drax talking to Peter Quill about how his wife was not a dancer.
 “The most melodious song would play and she would not even tap her foot.”
 Said in his rather monotone and literal voice, it’s a very funny scene.
 By the end of the movie, you’ve gotten a real handle on his perspective towards life, Gamora’s upbringing with her sister — and why there is so much resentment in their relationship — and of course, the big plot twist, Ego, the living planet’s relationship to Peter, aka Star Lord.

 Not to be ignored is the sound track.
 Marvel was under a lot of pressure to beat the mix tape from Vol. 1, but I think they succeeded.
 Unlike Drax’s wife, you’ll be tapping your feet in the theater, if not doing a little seat dancing when Brandy comes on.
+The GOTG 2 soundtrack is one to buy, especially if you like to collect MCU music.

 The movie starts off with a humorous battle scene and it just gets more action-packed and humorous as the movie builds.
 Groot will steal your heart all over again.
 In the first movie, his infamous “I am Groot” phrase, translated by Rocket, stole many scenes, but when you see Baby Groot’s eyes get big and sad, you will melt.
 The backstory of Peter Quill’s parentage is explored and before long, you understand how Peter came to be with Yondu and more importantly, why.
 Feelings will change as you learn more about that history and soon, you’ll be surprised at who you are rooting for.